-The time limit for utilizing PMAGY funds i.e., 'Gap-filling' funds will be Two (02) years from the date of release of funds for all selected villages; new villages as well as villages selected under additional round of funding.
-Convergent implementation, however, will continue for another Three (03) years at least in all the selected villages in order to ensure maintenance of the basic 'Adarsh Gram' milestones, and stabilization and improvement in the Monitorable Indicators.
+The time limit for utilizing funds under the Adarsh Gram component, i.e., 'Gap-filling' funds will be Two(02) years from the date of release of funds for all selected villages; new villages as well as villages selected under additional round of funding.
+Convergent implementation, however, will continue for another Three(03) years at least in all the selected villages in order to ensure maintenance of the basic 'Adarsh Gram' milestones, and stabilization and improvement in the Monitorable Indicators.